getfem/getfem/doc/sphinx/source/scilab/intro.rst

 reference of |gf|, please report to the `specific guides`_, but you should be able to use the scilab interface without any particular knowledge of the |gf| internals, although a basic knowledge about Finite Elements is required.
+This documentation is however not self contained.
+You should in particular refer to the `user documentation`_ to have a more extensive description of the structures algorithms and concepts used.

 This documentation is still under construction.
 It is still a to close copy of the Matlab interface documentation.